mildsunrise/node_bpfcc/README.md

 ## Troubleshooting

-Remember that not all features may be available in the kernel you are running, ve if they're present in the API and typings.
+Remember that not all features may be available in the kernel you are running, even if they're present in the API and typings.
 Trying to use a non-available feature will generally result in an `EINVAL` error.

 A reference of eBPF features and minimum kernel versions required for them can be found **[here](https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md)**.